Adam-Lehman/Adam-Lehman.github.io/index.md

 &nbsp;

+#### During the summer of 2019, I hiked the Colorado trail, so I wanted to create a final project for my Cartography class that touched on that experience.
+For this map, I gathered data from the ArcGIS Online Portal for the mountain peaks, Colorado Trail route, vector layers of the roadways, rivers, and bodies of water.
+Each layer was then edited to properly display the day in an aesthetic manner.
+All labels were converted to annotations and placed accordingly, an appropriate color scheme was decided upon, and a hill shade layer was added for depth.
+Looking back, a cleaner scale should have been used such as 1:280,000 or something of the like.

 <img src="img/CT%20%26%2014ers.jpg" alt="Map of CT & 14ers" width="750">

 &nbsp;

 &nbsp;

+#### As is stated in the map, this is a visualization of how interpolation methods produce varying results.
+Inverse Distance Weighting, Natural (Nearest) Neighbor, and Radial Basis Functions were used to show their differences.

 <img src="img/Precip Totals Central CO - March 2020.jpg" width="750">